New: Registration and abstract submission deadline extended to June 4, 2021.

 Biomath 2011-2014: Bulgarian Academy of Sciences, Sofia, Bulgaria

 The school comprises plenary lectures, contributed presentations (talks and posters) and an instructional workshop.
-The lectures at the school are of more introductory nature giving foundations and insight into the respective topic rather then focusing on new results and are presented by some of the keynote speakers of the conference.
+The lectures at the school are of more introductory nature giving foundations and insight into the respective topic rather than focusing on new results and are presented by some of the keynote speakers of the conference.
 A central event for the school is the Hot Topics Workshop.
 Several scholars act as moderators, presenting "hot areas" and related open problems.
 All PhD students and young scientists participating in the conference are considered members of the School for Young Scientists.
 Their presentations (oral or posters) will be assessed by a jury.